AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: Discussion

 \section{Discussion}

 Moving beyond synthetic microbenchmarks, our \ac{ai} training evaluation highlighted a noticeable divergence between hardware specifications and realized throughput.
 Although the AMD MI300X theoretically matches or outperforms NVIDIA's H100 and H200 (Table \ref{tab:hardware}), it generally yields lower performance in our specific scenarios.
 This gap appears to be closely tied to the current maturity of the software stack.
 We observed notable initialization overheads, with the AMD framework frequently requiring up to 15 minutes just to start training.
-The tools also presented challenges: \texttt{amd-smi} did not allow power state modifications, and the MI300X did not respect power caps set below 400 W. Additionally, approaching theoretical peak throughput typically requires specialized numerical formats like TensorFloat-32 (TF32).
+The tools also presented challenges: \texttt{amd-smi} did not allow power state modifications, and the MI300X did not respect power limits set below 400 W. Additionally, approaching theoretical peak throughput typically requires specialized numerical formats like TensorFloat-32 (TF32).
 Because frameworks such as PyTorch Lightning often default on AMD to more conservative precisions, practitioners must manually balance acceleration against potential impacts on numerical stability -- a trade-off we did not explicitly isolate due to time constraints.
-Our results show that while AMD’s hardware is highly competitive on paper, it delivers lower performance than their competitor in real-world applications.
+Our results show that while AMD’s hardware is highly competitive on paper, it delivers lower performance than its competitor in real-world applications.
 In its present state, the AMD software ecosystem appears to be less mature than the NVIDIA environment.
+Importantly, for high-cost accelerators, throughput losses may outweigh moderate efficiency gains, so power limits should balance energy efficiency, throughput, and acquisition cost.